How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 Flat lay of Kratky hydroponic supplies including a 32-ounce Mason jar, net cup, rockwool cube, nutrients, and pH kit on a kitchen counter

-32-ounce wide-mouth Mason jar Gives the roots enough solution and handles heat swings better than smaller jars.
+32-ounce wide-mouth Mason jar Holds enough solution, and therefore handles heat swings better than smaller jars

-Rockwool cube Makes seed starting easy and wicks moisture well.
+Rockwool cube Makes seed starting easy, and it also wicks moisture well

-Foil, sleeve, or black paint Blocks light so algae does not take over the jar.
+Foil, opaque sleeve, or black paint Blocks light, since algae takes over otherwise

 🦠 Keep the jar clean

-Before you build anything, wash the jar, net cup, and tools well.
-Hydroponic systems are simple, but they are not forgiving when dirty equipment introduces problems from day one.
-The Penn State Extension’s hydroponics guide emphasises sanitation because clean equipment reduces plant disease pressure — and in a tiny jar setup, that matters even more.
+Before you build anything, wash the jar, net cup and tools well.
+Hydroponic systems are simple, yet they are not forgiving when dirty equipment introduces problems from day one.
+Notably, the Penn State Extension hydroponics guide stresses sanitation, because clean equipment reduces disease pressure.
+In a tiny jar, that matters even more.

 Light hitting nutrient water is how you get algae.
-Wrap the jar tightly with thick foil, use an opaque sleeve, or paint it.
-Whatever method you choose, the goal is clear: no light gets in.
-My guide on why algae keeps growing in hydroponic jars covers every wrapping method and what to do if algae has already started.
+So wrap the jar tightly with thick foil, use an opaque sleeve, or paint it.
+Whichever method you choose, the goal stays the same: no light gets in.

 Foil-wrapped Mason jar Kratky setup with net cup on an indoor windowsill to block light and prevent algae

-⚠️ Warning: If even a little light reaches the solution, algae can start fast.
-It will not always kill the plant right away, but it competes for nutrients and oxygen in the reservoir and makes the whole jar messier and less stable.
+⚠️ Warning: Even a little light reaching the solution starts algae fast.
+It will not always kill the plant outright, though it competes for nutrients and oxygen, so the whole jar becomes less stable.

 💧 Start with decent water

-📋 How to Set Up Your Kratky Lettuce Jar Step by Step
+📋 How to Set It Up Step by Step

 1. Soak the rockwool

-Start by soaking your rockwool cube in water adjusted to about pH 5.5.
-Rockwool tends to start out alkaline, so this step helps avoid problems early on.
-For a full breakdown of working with rockwool starter cubes — including how to avoid damping off — see my guide on how to start hydroponic seeds in rockwool.
+Start by soaking your rockwool cube in water adjusted to about pH 5.5, because rockwool tends to run alkaline out of the bag.
+That single step avoids a lot of early trouble.
+For the full method, including how to avoid damping off, see my guide on starting hydroponic seeds in rockwool.

 2. Germinate the seed

 Place one lettuce seed in the cube.
-Buttercrunch and Black-Seeded Simpson are both good beginner choices.
-During germination, you can use a clear cup as a humidity dome for a short time, but remove it as soon as the seedling emerges.
+Buttercrunch and Black-Seeded Simpson are both forgiving beginner choices.
+During germination you can use a clear cup as a humidity dome, although you should remove it as soon as the seedling emerges.

 A tiny vibrant green lettuce seedling sprouting from a moist rockwool cube with a clear plastic cup acting as a humidity dome

 💡 Pro tip: Add pH Down slowly, just a drop or two at a time, then stir and test again.
-It is much easier to lower pH step by step than to fix an overcorrection.
+It is far easier to lower pH step by step than to fix an overcorrection afterwards.

 4. Fill the jar correctly

 Pour the solution into your wrapped jar until it just barely touches the bottom of the net cup.
-That gives the cube enough moisture to wick water upward without drowning the seedling.
+That gives the cube enough moisture to wick upward, yet without drowning the seedling.

-Initial setup Just touching the bottom of the net cup Keeps the seedling moist without drowning it
+Initial setup Just touching the net cup base Keeps the seedling moist, though without drowning it

-Main growing phase Let it drop on its own Creates the air gap roots need to breathe
+Main growing phase Let it fall, so do not intervene Creates the air gap roots need to breathe

-Top-up if needed Up to one-third of jar height Preserves the air gap and protects oxygen roots
+Top-up, if needed Up to one-third of jar height Preserves the air gap, and therefore the oxygen roots

 5. Put it in your brightest window